-In order to fully participate in live tutorials, students require access to Zoom.
+In order to enter my online office (and access online tutorials), students require access to Zoom.
 Students should register for a free account (and download the relevant software) through McMaster's zoom website.
-All tutorial participants must access Zoom through their McMaster Zoom account - even if they have previously created a non-McMaster-specific Zoom account.
+Access to class Zoom rooms is restricted to McMaster Zoom accounts.
+Please login to your McMaster Zoom account prior to any online tutorial or meeting.